urakubo/Dojo-standalone/README.md

 ## A part of many unresolved problems:

-2) Manual operation board (the bottom half of the small GUI) is under development.
+1) Manual operation board (the bottom half of the small GUI) is under development.

-3) Dojo accepts any size of 2D stack images, but unnecessary fringe appears if you do not import images with 512*n xy size.
+2) Dojo accepts any size of 2D stack images, but unnecessary fringe appears if you do not import images with 512*n xy size.

-4) 3D viewer is buggy.
+3) 3D viewer is buggy.

+4) I have failed in importing the marching cubes module in pyinstaller version.

+5) In pyinstaller version, developers have to move many files manually to appropriate folders (_web [$main.exe.link], _web/gtx [under dist/main/_web], _web/stl [under dist/main/_web], files in extra-dll [under dist/main], icons [under dist/main], Plugins [under dist/main]).

 ## Resolved problems: